 up secure replication using SSL.
 For a full list of options,

 and information about the maximum permissible length for the

-string-valued options, see CHANGE MASTER TO Syntax.
+string-valued options, see CHANGE MASTER TO Statement.

 The next steps depend on whether you have existing data to import to the slave or not.
 See Section 2.2.4, “Choosing a Method for Data Snapshots” for more information.
 Choose one of the following:

 If you do not have a snapshot of a database to import, see Section 184.108.40.206, “Setting Up Replication between a New Master and Slaves”.

 If you have a snapshot of a database to import, see Section 220.127.116.11, “Setting Up Replication with Existing Data”.